Attorney General Jeff Jackson Calls for Tariff Refunds

 U.S. Customs and Border Protection (CBP) keeps a record of every IEEPA tariff paid by American direct importers, but CBP is trying to place the burden on those 330,000 importers to request refunds.
 CBP has stated that refunds will only be available via a new direct deposit platform that only six percent of importers are currently registered for.
 The administration has also suggested that importers may need to navigate multiple refund processes depending on their shipment’s status.
 Attorney General Jackson and the coalition are pushing for new legislation to create a fair, uniform, and fast process for all affected importers to get refunds.

-Joining Attorney General Jackson in sending this letter are the attorneys general of Arizona, California, Colorado, Connecticut, Maryland, New Jersey, New Mexico, New York, Oregon, Vermont, and Virginia.
+Joining Attorney General Jackson in sending this letter are the attorneys general of Arizona, California, Colorado, Connecticut, Delaware, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, New York, Oregon, Vermont, Virginia, and Washington.

 A copy of the letter is available here.